RHESSys/RHESSysPreprocessing/READ_ME.txt

 	- Use the convert_flowtable.R function and set your existing flowtable as the input.
 	- See above notes on the "make_stream" argument, which functions the same in this case.

-Additional information on each function can be found in the R documentation by using help(RHESSysPreprocess), help(world_gen), help(CreateFlownet) etc.
+Additional information on each function can be found in the R documentation by using help(RHESSysPreprocess), help(world_gen), help(create_flownet) etc.
 Additional information can also be found on the RHESSys Github wiki page https://github.com/RHESSys/RHESSys/wiki

 If you encounter bugs, let me know wburke@bren.ucsb.edu, or add an issue on the develop branch of RHESSys on Github